AntikoreDev/Aibela/README.md

 If you're not familiarized with anything of this, you just need to know that a good _client_ implementation generally holds a big _feeder repository_ by default to begin with and more can be added.

 ## 🛟 Self Host
+_This assumes you're using a linux server.
+For other systems please refer to [How to install outside of Linux](https://www.youtube.com/watch?v=dQw4w9WgXcQ)_

 ### 1. Install Bun
 Install [bun](https://bun.com/) on your server